Panmoni/yapbay-api/README.md

 psql -U your_username -d your_database -a -f schema.sql
 ```

-5. Test the Celo connection:
+5. Test the blockchain connection:

 ```bash
 npm run test:connection